swiftlang/swift-evolution/proposals/0382-expression-macros.md

   /// Expand a macro described by the given freestanding macro expansion syntax node
   /// within the given context to produce a replacement expression. static func expansion(
-    of macro: some FreestandingMacroSyntax,
+    of macro: some FreestandingMacroExpansionSyntax,
     in context: any MacroExpansionContext
   ) async throws -> ExprSyntax
 }
 ```

-The `FreestandingMacroSyntax` type is the `swift-syntax` node describing the `macro-expansion-expression` grammar term from above, so it carries the complete syntax tree (including all whitespace and comments) of the macro expansion as it appears in the source code.
+The `FreestandingMacroExpansionSyntax` protocol is the `swift-syntax` node describing the `macro-expansion-expression` grammar term from above, so it carries the complete syntax tree (including all whitespace and comments) of the macro expansion as it appears in the source code.

 Macro definitions should conform to the `ExpressionMacro` protocol and implement their syntactic transformation via `expansion(of:in:)`, returning the new expression as a syntax node.